Thomson Reuters close to naming ex-Nielsen president Hasker as CEO: sources

 In recent years under Smith, Thomson Reuters had cut costs and shed some businesses as it recovered from the fallout of the financial crisis in 2008.

-In a transformative deal, Smith engineered the sale of a 55% stake in the company’s financial division in 2018 to Blackstone Group Inc that valued the business at $20 billion.
+In a transformative deal, Smith engineered the sale of a 55% stake in the company’s financial division in 2018 to Blackstone Group Inc (BX.N) that valued the business at $20 billion.
 Since then, Thomson Reuters’ share price has more than doubled.
-Blackstone subsequently struck a deal to sell the unit, now called Refinitiv, to the London Stock Exchange Group Plc.
+Blackstone subsequently struck a deal to sell the unit, now called Refinitiv, to the London Stock Exchange Group Plc (LSE.L).

 Hasker is expected to prevail in the CEO search process over other internal and external candidates, including Thomson Reuters co-Chief Operating Officer Neil Masterson, one of the sources said.